 - Over 12 years of service; 12 week’s notice

 Pay In Lieu Of Notice And Gardening Leave

 Of course, an employer may give you a pay in lieu of notice, and this is perfectly acceptable.
-Instead of finding yourself at a loss with no pay and desperately taking out quick short term loans to cover basic expenses, this option may be more ideal.
+Instead of finding yourself at a loss with no pay and desperately taking out guarantor loans for unemployed to cover basic expenses, this option may be more ideal.
 Remember, however, that pay in lieu of notice is taxable like all other income.

 Gardening leave means that you work out your notice at home.
 You will still receive payment, but in this instance, you can be asked to go back to work at any time.
 You may also not look for another job unless your employer agrees that you may do so.